 Our New Building

-We are very excited to open up our newly constructed modern facility this fall.
-The centrally located 27,000 square foot building will host all of OCC’s programs under one roof, providing children with bright inspiring spaces to learn, grow and explore.
+We are very excited about our newly constructed modern facility, which opened in November of 2020.
+The centrally located 27,000 square foot building hosts all of OCC’s programs under one roof, providing children with bright inspiring spaces to learn, grow and explore.
 The Rebecca and Arthur Samberg Building enables OCC to expand our programming, offering five infant and toddler classrooms, the largest infant program in the greater Ossining area.
 Read on to learn more.

 Every classroom is designed with our children in mind.
 From pint-size furniture to windows-with-a-view to in-room bathrooms and changing facilities, we have created a nurturing space where children can feel comfortable and secure.
 Large airy spaces give teachers the flexibility to create a wide range of engaging activities.
 Each classroom is outfitted with developmentally appropriate materials including areas for dramatic play and block building, as well as reading and listening centers.
 In addition, every classroom opens up to an age-appropriate playground enabling teachers to take full advantage of a beautiful day.